neilotoole/techo/README.md

 ```

-Referencing the example above, here's a few things that are going on:
+Referencing the example above, here's a few things that are going on.

 - The `te` object (of type `techo.Techo`) returned by`techo.New()` has an embedded `Echo` server.
     - So you can treat `techo.Techo` just like `echo.Echo`, and do things like `te.POST( ... )` etc.